 Both in terms of your role and your new product.
 First, you need to identify how you’re going to fit into your new organizational landscape.
 At some companies, the product team wields a huge amount of influence.
 Product Managers essentially own their product and dictate resource allocation, marketing efforts, and more.
 For other companies, they have a much more constrained role.
 You need to figure out how your organization views your job, and how much room you have to expand or contract your duties as needed.

 Second, you need to check out your competition and the rest of the market space.
 You might get excited out of the gate and want to completely rebuild your product, or add tons of new functionality.
 But that might not be aligned with the company’s goals, your customers’ needs, or the rest of your team.
 Often, who you are not is as important as who you are and clarifying that early on will be helpful.

 9. Measure twice.
 Build once (but keep iterating).

 Find out what’s being measured and why.
 This starts with the business.
 What are the strategic goals this year?
 How are they measured?
 How are product KPIs tied to those goals?
 The company might be tracking experts covering all the critical success metrics you’ll need.
 Or, they might not be tracking anything.
 Or, they might be tracking EVERYTHING and have no idea how to filter, exclude irrelevant info, or build this data back into future development cycles, design sessions, and prioritization efforts.

 You need to assess the instrumentation and take note of what’s working and what’s missing.
-I’ve yet to meet an engineer who wouldn’t like to know how a new feature was being utilized, or a CEO that didn’t like to use data to validate assumptions.
-Understanding the current lay of the (data) land will also help you meaningfully demonstrate product and feature performance in the future.
+I’ve yet to meet an engineer who wouldn’t like to know how a new feature was being utilized or a CEO that didn’t like to use data to validate assumptions.
+Understanding the current lay of the (data) land will also help you meaningfully demonstrate the product and feature performance in the future.

 Set Some Goals and Share What You’ve Learned